jbkalmbach/ESP/README.md

     import esp

 ## How to Use
-See the example script in the form of an ipython notebook in the examples folder.
+See the [example jupyter notebook](https://github.com/jbkalmbach/ESP/blob/master/examples/esp_example.ipynb) in the examples folder.